 Parc de la Ciutadella, a green lung and social center of the capital, is a place of leisure and relaxation but not only.

 At the Parc de la Ciutadella, among the many attractions, you can admire the Monumental Waterfall, designed and engineered by Josep Fontseré, the Castle of the Three Dragoons, one of the first examples of modernist style buildings, the Barcelona Zoo, the Parliament of Catalonia and the small lake where you can sail with a rowing boat for rent.

 Also, numerous events are organized in the park for the entertainment of young and old.

 There are several ways to visit the park.
 You can stroll or relax in it for free, explore every corner with a fun electric scooter tour or choose to visit the Barcelona Zoo inside.

 10. Magic Fountain of Montjuïc

 The Magic Fountain is a must-see attraction in Barcelona.
 The water and light show is a truly magical experience…

-The Magic Fountain is located on Montjuïc Hill and was built in 1929 on the occasion of the Barcelona World Fair.
-Even today the fountain is one of the most famous places in Barcelona with about 2.5 million visitors every year.
+The Magic Fountain is located on Montjuïc Hill and was built in 1929 at the Barcelona World Fair.
+Even today, the fountain is one of the most famous places in Barcelona, with about 2.5 million visitors every year.